South Korea ships tangerines to North, which sent mushrooms

-SEOUL, South Korea (AP) - South Korea has airlifted thousands of boxes of tangerines to North Korea in return for the North's large shipments of pine mushrooms in September, Seoul officials said Monday.
+SEOUL, South Korea (AP) - South Korea is airlifting thousands of boxes of tangerines to North Korea in return for the North's large shipments of pine mushrooms in September, Seoul officials said Monday.

-South Korea says it will send 200 tons of tangerines to North Korea by Monday afternoon.
+South Korea says it will send 200 tons of tangerines from its southern resort island of Jeju to North Korea by Monday afternoon.
 Seoul's Defense Ministry says military planes flew to Pyongyang twice on Sunday to deliver the fruits and are doing the same on Monday.

 The tangerine airlifting is a sign that the two Koreas are pushing ahead with efforts to improve ties despite a stalemated global diplomacy on North Korea's nuclear program.
 According to Seoul and Washington officials, North Korea recently postponed high-level talks with the United States meant to discuss achieving North Korea's nuclear disarmament and setting up a second summit between President Donald Trump and North Korean leader Kim Jong Un.